VoxaAI/voxa/docs/inSkillPurchases.rst

   });

-You can also check if the ISP feature is allowed in a locale or the account is correctly setup in the markets ISP works just by checking with the `isIspAllowed()` function.
+You can also check if the ISP feature is allowed in a locale or the account is correctly setup in the markets ISP works just by checking with the `isAllowed()` function.

 .. code-block:: javascript

   skill.onIntent('UpsellIntent', async (alexaEvent) => {
-    if (!alexaEvent.isp.isIspAllowed()) {
+    if (!alexaEvent.isp.isAllowed()) {
       return { reply: 'ISP.Invalid', to: 'entry' };
     }